keerthana-narra/Face-emotion-recognition/README.md

 ### Functionality
 1. Use the final saved model in app.py
 2. Runs a streamlit app which can take input either from webcam(Real-time) or image uploads.

-** Model runs are on CPU-8GBRAM.
-For faster results use GPU